-You can also use like a multifunctional cover.
+You can also use it like a multifunctional cover.
 After you have nursed you can use it as a car seat canopy, baby car seat cover, stroller sun protection covers, light blanket, shopping cart cover, feeding chair cover, diaper changing cover and even as an infinity scarf.
+Endless possibilities.

 This is almost the same thing as the nursing poncho with the rigid neckline.
 It’s just in another shape and design.
 Yet again I have to say I’m not sure I would choose this kind of cover.
 I think it looks too much like an apron.
 Which it is.
 I think I prefer something that I could wear all the time like a scarf or a shawl.
 But one should never say never.
 I do think these are great nursing covers and very practical.

 This particular nursing apron is from Bebe au Lait, a well-known choice (with a super witty name).
 It’s durable and in high quality.
-Designed to fit all.
-And it has two internal pockets for cleanup and storage.
+Designed to fit everyone.
+It has two internal pockets for cleanup and storage.
 So smart.